-Looking to land a job at Amazon but don’t know what the process looks like?
+Wondering how to get hired at Amazon but don’t know what the process looks like?

 Well, you’ve come to the right place.
 Detailed in this post is a look at the timeline of the interview process, preparation guidelines, and what’s different or unique about Amazon’s interview process as opposed to other tech companies.

 (Keep scrolling FOR A FULL WRITEUP with DETAILS)